Innovation management: Managing complex innovation

 Innovation is often a technological change that outperforms a previous practice.
 To lead or sustain with innovations, managers need to concentrate heavily on the innovation network, which requires deep understanding of the complexity of innovation.
 Collaboration is an important source of innovation.
 Innovations are increasingly brought to the market by networks of organizations, selected according to their comparative advantages, and operating in a coordinated manner.
+Highlighting the importance of collaboration, a study within an Indian IT services firm found that innovation outcomes were stronger in teams with more coordinated office presence than in teams whose members’ office and home schedules were more scattered.

 When a technology goes through a major transformation phase and yields a successful innovation, it becomes a great learning experience, not only for the parent industry but other industries as well.
 Big innovations are generally the outcome of intra- and interdisciplinary networking among technological sectors, along with combination of implicit and explicit knowledge.
 Networking is required, but network integration is the key to success for complex innovation.
 Social economic zones, technology corridors, free trade agreements, and technology clusters are some of the ways to encourage organizational networking and cross-functional innovations.

-Managing Innovation in Sustainability Transitions

-Innovation management plays a crucial role in guiding companies through sustainability transitions, particularly in managing the uncertainties that arise when shifting to more sustainable modes of production and consumption.
-Business Model Innovation (BMI) is increasingly used as a strategic tool to explore and experiment with new business models that balance efficiency with sustainability goals.
-For example, the case of Stora Enso, a company in the wood construction industry, demonstrates how a combination of different business model logics—such as value chain, value shop, and value network—enables the organization to address diverse types of uncertainty and engage in systemic change.
-By fostering collaborations and creating partnerships beyond traditional industry boundaries, companies can drive sustainable innovations, reduce uncertainties, and contribute to broader sustainability goals.
-This approach highlights the importance of flexibility, open innovation, and cross-sectoral collaboration in the innovation management process, particularly when pursuing sustainability-oriented transformations.

-Innovation management tools
+Tools and methodologies

 Antonio Hidalgo and Jose Albor proposed the use of typologies as an innovation management tool.
 The study conducted at a European level used 10 typologies for knowledge-driven Innovation Management Tools.
 These typologies were found by looking at 32 characteristics that classify Innovation Management Tools.
 Hidalgo and Albors were able to narrow the list down to 8 criteria (knowledge-driven focus, strategic impact, degree of availability, level of documentation, practical usefulness, age of the IMT, required resources for implementation, measurability), that are especially relevant for IMTs in the knowledge-driven economy (knowledge economy).
 The advantage of using typologies is the easy integration of new methods and the availability of a broader scope of tools.